Introduction

 Interpreting

-We see a p-value of 0.08, suggesting moderate evidence (but not strong evidence) that Professor X’s class results in a higher proportion of A’s compared to Professor Y.
+We see a p-value of 0.08, suggesting mild evidence (but not particularly strong evidence) that Professor Arden’s class results in a higher proportion of A’s compared to Professor Bernard.

 NOTE: When choosing a directional option, ignore the confidence interval output–it represents something different!